-Warning: Use only Valtir parts that are specified herein for the TMA for assembling, maintaining, or repairing the TMA.
+Warning: Use only Valtir parts that are specified herein for the Alpha 70K TMA® for assembling, maintaining, or repairing the Alpha 70K TMA®.
 Do not utilize or otherwise comingle parts from other systems even if those systems are other Valtir or Valtir systems.
 Such configurations have not been tested, nor have they been accepted for use.
 Assembly, maintenance, or repairs using unspecified parts or accessories is strictly prohibited.
 Failure to follow this warning could result in serious injury or death in the event of a vehicle impact with an UNACCEPTED system.

-Warning: Do NOT modify the Alpha 70K TMA[®] system in any way.
+Warning: Do NOT modify the Alpha 70K TMA® system in any way.
 Failure to follow this warning could result in serious injury or death in the event of a collision.

-Warning: Ensure that the Alpha 70K TMA[®] system and delineation used meet all federal, state, specifying agency, and local specifications.
+Warning: Ensure that the Alpha 70K TMA® system and delineation used meet all federal, state, specifying agency, and local specifications.
 Failure to follow this warning could result in serious injury or death in the event of a collision.

 Warning: Ensure that your assembly meets all appropriate Manual on Uniform Traffic Control Devices (MUTCD) and local standards.
 Failure to follow this warning could result in serious injury or death in the event of a collision.
+Any reflectivity of this system must comply with the plans and specifications or other applicable regulations of the highway authority to determine the type of reflectivity required.